-I have audited the accounting statements and related Notes of:
+I have audited the accounting statements and related notes of

-- North Wales Fire Authority; and - Firefighters' Pension Fund
+- the North Wales Fire and Rescue Authority; and - the Firefighters' Pension Fund Account.

-North Wales Fire Authority's accounting statements comprise the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet and the Cash Flow Statement.
+The North Wales Fire and Rescue Authority's accounting statements comprise the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet and the Cash Flow Statement.

-Firefighters' Pension Fund's accounting statements comprise the Fund Account and the Net Assets Statement.
+The Firefighters' Pension Fund's accounting statements comprise the Fund Account and the Net Assets Statement.

-The financial reporting framework that has been applied in their preparation is applicable law and the Code of Practice on Local Authority Accounting in the United Kingdom 2015-16 based on International Financial Reporting Standards (IFRSs).
+The financial reporting framework that has been applied in their preparation is applicable law and the Code of Practice on Local Authority Accounting in the United Kingdom 2015/16 based on International Financial Reporting Standards (IFRSs).

-Respective responsibilities of the responsible financial officer and the independent auditor
+Respective responsibilities of the responsible financial officer and the Auditor General for Wales

-As explained more fully in the Statement of Responsibilities for the Statement of Accounts set out on page 7, the responsible financial officer is responsible for the preparation of the statement of accounts, including the Firefighters' Pension Fund's accounting statement, which gives a true and fair view.
+As explained more fully in the Statement of Responsibilities for the Statement of Accounts, the responsible financial officer is responsible for the preparation of the statement of accounts, including the Firefighters' Pension Fund's accounting statements, which gives a true and fair view.
 My responsibility is to audit the accounting statements and related notes in accordance with applicable law and International Standards on Auditing (UK and Ireland).
 Those standards require me to comply with the Financial Reporting Council's Ethical Standards for Auditors.